Children and Air Pollution

 Air Pollution Increases Risk of Underdeveloped Lungs

 The Southern California Children's Health study looked at the long-term effects of particle pollution on teenagers.
 Tracking 1,759 children who were between ages 10 and 18 from 1993 to 2001, researchers found that those who grew up in more polluted areas face the increased risk of having underdeveloped lungs, which may never recover to their full capacity.
-The average drop in lung function was 20 percent below what was expected for the child's age, similar to the impact of growing up in a home with parents who smoked.5
+The average drop in lung function resulted in 20 percent below what was expected for the child's age, similar to the impact of growing up in a home with parents who smoked.5

 Community health studies are pointing to less obvious, but serious effects from year-round exposure to ozone, especially for children.
 Scientists followed 500 Yale University students and determined that living just four years in a region with high levels of ozone and related co-pollutants was associated with diminished lung function and frequent reports of respiratory symptoms.6 A much larger study of 3,300 school children in Southern California found reduced lung function in girls with asthma and boys who spent more time outdoors in areas with high levels of ozone.
 7